-We understand what you’re going through and our truck accident lawyers with experience in Charlotte can help you navigate your injury claim or lawsuit, and get the compensation you need and deserve.
+We understand what you’re going through and our truck accident lawyers with experience in the city can help you navigate your injury claim or lawsuit, and get the compensation you need and deserve.

 The consultation is free, there is no obligation and you won’t pay any attorney fees unless we win your case and you receive financial compensation.

 In addition to handling truck accident injury cases in Charlotte, we also serve clients throughout the greater metropolitan area, including Concord, Kannapolis, Matthews, Gastonia, Indian Trail, Mint Hill and other nearby cities.